-In year 11 the assessment points become more regular, eventually happening every fortnight leading up the the public exam.
-External Assessment Details All External Assessments/ Public Exams (GCSE) are sat in May/June of year 11.There are Three papers, a Non-Calculator and two Calculator Papers, All are 1 Hour and 30 mins Long.
-Either as Foundation (grades 1 - 5) or Higher (grades 4 to 9).
+What will be studied in years 10&11 Students will study the full range of topics under the umbrellas of algebra, shape & space, number and probability & statistics.
+Internal Assessment Details In year 10 and 11 there are numerous opportunities for assessments including Homework, quick end of chapter tests, in class tests, as well as 3 main assessment points through the year.
+In year 11 the assessment points become more regular, eventually happening every fortnight leading up to the public exam.
+External Assessment Details All External Assessments/ Public Exams (GCSE) are sat in May/June of year 11.
+There are three papers, a Non-Calculator and two Calculator Papers, all of 1 hour and 30 mins duration.
+There are two tiers: Foundation (grades 1-5) or Higher (grades 4 to 9).
 What you need to know Exam content has increased in difficulty under the new curriculum and so classroom teaching and assessment has changed to reflect this.
-Pupils will sit regular full GCSE papers so that we can monitor their overall attainment from the start of the GCSE.
+Students will sit regular full GCSE papers so that we can monitor their overall attainment from the start of the GCSE.

-Subject: Biology GCSE

-Blue Pathway (with Chemistry and Physics)
+Subject: Biology GCSE - Blue Pathway (with Chemistry and Physics)

-Course Details: Exam Board: AQA 8461

-Percentage of the course that is coursewo ork: 0%

-Percentage of the course that is exam: 10 0%
+Course Details: Exam Board: AQA 8461 Percentage of the course that is coursework: 0% Percentage of the course that is exam: 100%

 What will be studied in years 10 & 11 Lesson time will be structured to enable students to study all 3 sciences each year.
 1. Cell biology 2.
 Organisation 3.
 Infection and response 4.
 Bioenergetics 5.
 Homeostasis and response 6.
 Inheritance, variation and evolution 7.
+Ecology

-Ecology Internal Assessment Details Formative assessment of each topic covered in class.
+Internal Assessment Details Formative assessment of each topic covered in class.
 Major, synoptic assessments in line with the school assessment calendar.
 Both of these will consist of exam-style questions, including questions on mathematical and practical skills.
 External Assessment Details What's assessed Paper 1: Topics 1-4 Paper 2: Topics 5-7 How it's assessed 2 written exams Each paper is 1 hour 45 minutes Each paper is 100 marks Each paper is 50% of the GCSE Foundation and Higher Tier papers are available A minimum of 10% of the questions will be based on maths skills A minimum of 15% of the questions will be based on required practicals Multiple choice, structured, closed short answer and open response questions.
 Questions may link different topics or areas of the specification.
 What you need to know Students will sit all their exams at the end of the course.
 Students will be expected to buy AQA revision guides and workbooks to support their learning during the course.

-Subject: Chemistry GCSE

-Blue Pathway (with Biology and Physics)
+Subject: Chemistry GCSE - Blue Pathway (with Biology and Physics)

-Course Details: Exam Board: AQA 8462 Percentage of the course that is coursework: 0% 196 Percentage of the course that is exam: 100%
+Course Details: Exam Board: AQA 8462 Percentage of the course that is coursework: 0% Percentage of the course that is exam: 100% What will be studied in Lesson time will be structured to enable students to study all 3 sciences